belkhir-aziz/churn-solution/README.md

 ```
 pandas library
 ```
-To integrate this algorithm and have good results.You have to correctly evaluate features.
+To integrate this algorithm and have good results,you have to correctly evaluate features.
-A company have to invest to improve customer behavior and each offer  has of course a cost.So in my case features are:
+A company have to invest to improve customer behavior and each offer,has of course a cost,in my case there are some features which the company tends to improve:

 number-of-calls:the number of calls for a user number-of-neighbors:other customer whom  the actuel customer communicate with